 - Any other detail of the accident, your injuries, or other damages

-You may need to report your accident before you have a chance to talk to a member of our team, or a representative from your insurance company might call you about the crash.
-If this happens, it is essential to know how to handle the call.
+You may need to report your accident before you have a chance to hire a lawyer.
+A representative from your insurance company might call you about the crash, as well.
+If this happens, you must know how to handle the call.

 - Your name